novenOo/re-coded-js-final-project/REVIEW.md

 - [ ] Website does not feel cluttered.
 - [ ] Spacing between similar elements is consistent across all pages.
 (For example, the amount of space between the navbar and the page's content is identical on every page.)
 - [ ] Sizing of similar elements is consistent across all pages.
 (For example, the navbar links on each page are identical.)
+- [ ] All text is readable.
+For example, there isn't black text on top of a dark image or green text on a red background.
+- [ ] Website has a uniform color scheme.
+Aside from images, the same base colors are used on every page of the site.
+- [ ] Website has a uniform style / layout.
+It should feel like one cohesive site and not just a random collection of pages thrown together.

 ### Pages
 #### Student's Choice